honno/coinflip/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-prng could always use more documentation, whether as part of the official prng docs, in docstrings, or even on the web in blog posts, articles, and such.
+rngtest could always use more documentation, whether as part of the official rngtest docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/Honno/prng/issues.
+The best way to send feedback is to file an issue at https://github.com/Honno/rngtest/issues.

 If you are proposing a feature: